Substantial qualitative and quantitative evidence supports the validity of PROMIS® measures.

 In 2016, a series of articles was published in the Journal of Clinical Epidemiology that evaluated the function of different PROMIS measures across clinical contexts (see overview paper for a summary).
 The validity evidence presented in this series of papers was unique in that each paper evaluated a single PROMIS domain across multiple conditions in “real-world” clinical settings.
 Researchers may wish to use the results in judging the likely appropriateness of a given measure for their target clinical context.
 Results can be used as external anchors to support comparative effectiveness research.

-Ongoing PROMIS Validation Research
+Recent PROMIS Validation Research

 Studies on the validation of PROMIS measures for a specific purpose and patient group are ongoing.
 Below are selected examples.
 Conduct a literature review for up-to-date publications for the measure of interest.